 National Health Corps (NHC) is committed to its vision of a nation where all people have the access to services and knowledge necessary to lead healthy, productive, and fulfilling lives.
 NHC is not only committed to eliminating health inequities, but also to eliminating the oppressive structures* that cause them.
 In this commitment, we strive to represent diversity and inclusiveness and we join in a shared vision of a commitment to action.
 We are holding ourselves accountable through ongoing equity impact assessments of all components of our program, including collecting and analyzing demographic data to ensure we increase representation of and retain historically underrepresented populations.
 We value the unique capabilities, experiences, and identities each employee, member, and community member contributes to our program.
 National Health Corps also recognizes past inequities in the history of the United States and specifically in the U.S. health system.
 We are addressing these inequities so our future world includes diversity of all kind that is visible, embraced and celebrated.

-Over an eight-month period between June 2020-January 2021, National Health Corps created a three-year program strategic and action plan that has a razor focus on priorities and strategies aimed at reducing and eliminating structural oppression.
+Over an eight-month period between June 2020-January 2021, National Health Corps created a five-year program strategic and action plan that has a razor focus on priorities and strategies aimed at reducing and eliminating structural oppression.
 The plan was co-created by NHC staff, members, alumni, host site partners, service partners, and the wider public.

-You can access the NHC 2021-2023 Strategic/Action Plan here.
+You can access the NHC 2021-2025 Strategic/Action Plan here.

 NHC provides cultural responsibility trainings and reflective activities to all members throughout the service term.
 The goal of the trainings and activities are for all NHC members to demonstrate appreciation and respect for people across all dimensions of identity, and to adapt behaviors to see and accept those who have perspectives and experiences different from their own.
 Throughout the service term, members challenge themselves and others to examine and address structural oppression and bias and the ways it contributes to health disparities.
 Members explore their own privilege and take active steps to increase equity in all service and community settings to create an inclusive, trusting, respectful community for all.